 Jon Butterworth, author of Most Wanted Particle, is one of the leading physicists on the Large Hadron Collider and is head of Physics and Astronomy at University College London.
-He writes the popular Life & Physics blog for the Guardian and has written articles for a range of publications including the Guardian and New Scientist.
+He writes the popular Life and Physics blog for the Guardian and has written articles for a range of publications including the Guardian and New Scientist.
 He divides his time between London and Geneva, Switzerland.

 Kathleen Jamie, one of the UK’s foremost poets, is the author of four books of poetry and three nonfiction titles, including Sightlines.
 Her many awards and honors include the 2017 Royal Geographic Society Ness Award, conferred upon Jamie “for outstanding creative writing at the confluence of travel, nature and culture”; the 2013 Costa Book Award; as well as numerous prestigious poetry awards, including the Somerset Maugham Award, Forward Poetry Prize of the Year, and Geoffrey Faber Memorial Award (twice).
 A professor of creative writing at the University of Stirling, she lives with her family in Fife, Scotland.

 As a small boy in the early 1980s nothing seemed more exciting to Keiron Pim than a visit to the Natural History Museum, where he would gaze up at the Diplodocus skeleton and later depart clutching some little dinosaur-related memento: an eraser shaped like Stegosaurus, a lurid poster of a Jurassic scene, or a book crammed with dino facts.
 It would have blown his four-year-old mind to know that thirty years later a book on dinosaurs would be his first publication.
 Keiron, married with three young daughters, is a writer and journalist based in Norfolk, England.